rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

    :name: condorcetWinnersHeatmap
    :width: 500 px
    :align: center
-   :alt: Verifying the quality of the Condorcet winners and loosers recommendation
+   :alt: Verifying the quality of the Condorcet winners and losers recommendation

    Performance heatmap ranked by iterated bipolar-valued Condorcet winners and losers